Musk says he will resign as Twitter CEO once he finds replacement

 With over 17.5 million total votes cast, 57.5 percent of users responding to Musk’s poll said he should step down as Twitter’s head, just weeks after Musk acquired the company and took on the position.

-Musk had vowed in posting the poll that he would abide by the results.
+Musk had vowed in posting the poll to abide by the results.
 Another 42.5 percent of users said Musk should not leave the role.

 Musk’s tenure as CEO has so far been fraught with controversy as the billionaire moved to slash Twitter staff, scale back on content moderation and change the platform’s user verification system.